Cephra/blog/content/posts/the-end-of-an-era.md

 +++
 title = "The End of an Era"
 date = 2024-09-20 21:37:50+00:00
+summary = "I discuss my disappointment with Rockstar Games' decision to discontinue GTA Online on Linux due to the addition of an anti-cheat system.
+I also mention a possible workaround using dual boot, but consider it inconvenient and defeating the purpose of a dedicated gaming PC running on Linux."
 +++
 ## No More GTA Online on Linux